ClickHouse/clickhouse-docs/docs/en/whats-new/changelog/cloud.md

 ### Configuration changes

 - Reduced max_parts_in_total from 100k to 10k.
 The default value of the `max_parts_in_total` setting for MergeTree tables has been lowered from 100,000 to 10,000.
 The reason for this change is that we observed that a large number of data parts is likely to cause a slow startup time of services in the cloud.
-A large number of parts usually indicate a choice of too granular partition key, which is typically done accidentally and should be avoided.
+A large number of parts usually indicates a choice of too granular partition key, which is typically done accidentally and should be avoided.
 The change of default will allow the detection of these cases earlier.

 ### Console changes